/ tool-comparisons / Highlight.io vs Plausible for Solo Developers

 Highlight.io and Plausible are not competitors at all.
 They exist in entirely separate categories.
 Highlight.io is application monitoring: it watches your code run and catches problems.
 Plausible is web analytics: it watches your traffic patterns and content performance.
 Using one as a substitute for the other would leave a massive blind spot.

 The good news for solo developers is that both are affordable and quick to set up.
 My recommendation is to run both.
 Plausible on your public-facing pages for traffic analytics at $9 per month.
-Highlight.io on your web application for error tracking and session replay on the free tier.
-Total cost: $9 per month for complete visibility into both your traffic and your application health.
+Highlight.io on your web application for session replay on the free tier while you stay under 500 sessions, then on the $50 Pay-as-you-go plan once you want full error and log correlation.
+Total cost early on is about $9 per month, climbing toward $59 per month once the app earns deeper monitoring, for complete visibility into both your traffic and your application health.
+If you would rather not watch a meter at all, both products are open source and self-hostable for the cost of a small server.

 If budget forces you to pick one, ask yourself which question matters more right now.
 "Are people finding my site?" points to Plausible.
 "Is my app working correctly for the people who do find it?" points to Highlight.io.
 For most solo developers early in their journey, Plausible comes first because you need traffic before you need production debugging.
 Once you have users, add Highlight.io to make sure their experience is solid.